-Subglandular placement is a good option for women with a substantial amount of natural breast tissue and is recommended for athletic women who don’t want to worry about contracting chest muscles interfering with their implants.
+Subglandular placement is a good option for women with a substantial amount of natural breast tissue.
+It's recommended for athletic women who don't want to worry about contracting chest muscles interfering with their implants.
 This placement option also has a faster recovery time.

 Submuscular placement has a longer recovery time, but it does reduce your risk of capsular contracture and implant rippling.
 It can also make future mammograms easier.
 For thin women with minimal breast tissue, this placement option may yield more natural-looking results.

 As a surgical procedure, breast augmentation will require a recovery period for you to heal properly.
 You should expect soreness and swelling to last several weeks after your surgery, but more immediate pain should subside within a matter of days.

 Avoid bending, lifting and straining immediately after your breast augmentation in Baltimore, MD.
 You will need to wear a gauze dressing over your chest for several days while the initial healing occurs.

 It's recommended that you wait until your breasts are no longer sensitive before resuming physical activity.
 This means avoiding high-intensity exercise, including upper body movements, heavy lifting and running, for three to four weeks.
 You can resume lighter exercise as your body feels ready.

 If you have a job that does not involve strenuous activity, you should be able to return to work within one to two weeks of surgery.
 Dr. Basner will give you specific post-operative instructions that will consider your lifestyle and working environment.

 Final results are typically visible two months after surgery.
 As your implants settle, you may continue to notice mild changes in the appearance of your breasts for up to six months.